 Infrastructure and Place Management involves creating and maintaining physical assets and urban spaces to provide an attractive environment for businesses, residents, and visitors.
-The Strategic Goals that relate to this pillar include those focussed on strategic planning policy, enhancing underutilised and vacant premises, implementing dynamic public realm interventions, and catalysing public realm improvements, all of which contribute to a vibrant local economy and instill business confidence.
+The strategic goals that relate to this pillar include those focussed on strategic planning policy, enhancing underutilised and vacant premises, implementing dynamic public realm interventions, and catalysing public realm improvements, all of which contribute to a vibrant local economy.

 STRATEGIC GOAL OBJECTIVES ACTIONS 1.1 Transform Underused and Vacant Spaces a.
 Re-purpose and incentivise the use of vacant buildings and underutilised town centre sites. b.
 Develop mechanisms and policy that encourages property owners to fill empty units, reducing long-term vacancies. c.
 Reduce high-street vacancy rates to increase diversity and support non-retail high street enterprises.
-Support collaboration to fill underutilised spaces, including between property owners, start-ups, independent retailers and social enterprises.
-Catalyse community-led empty space activation projects, such as pop-up shops, art displays, and exhibitions, to bring long-term vacant commercial units into use.
+Support collaboration to fill underutilised spaces including between property owners, start-ups, independent retailers and social enterprises.
+Catalyse community-led empty space activation projects, such as pop-up shops, art displays, and exhibitions to bring long-term vacant commercial units into use.
 Develop specific support mechanisms to make upper floors in high street properties more usable and, in certain circumstances, convert upper floor units to residential accommodation.
-Support increased provision of leisure infrastructure, fulfilling consumer demand, and supporting the goal of increasing the economically active population.
-Support increased provision of leisure infrastructure, fulfilling consumer demand, through attracting private sector investment into Town Centres; filling leisure gaps and meeting business unit requirements (complement work undertaken to fulfil action 2.7.1).
-CONTINGENCY PLAN: Consider alternative mechanisms, including policy and legislation, that could discourage landlords from neglecting premises and leaving units empty for long periods.
-Policy could differentiate between engaged and unresponsive landlords, and premises that are vacant for an unacceptable period of time could be sold via compulsory auction.
+Support increased provision of leisure infrastructure.
+Fulfilling consumer demand and supporting the goal of increasing the economically active population.
+Encourage the use of visual assets to improve appearance and appeal of vacant premises.
+Consider alternative mechanisms, including policy and legislation that could be used to discourage landlords from neglecting premises and leaving units empty for long periods.
+Policy could differentiate between engaged and unresponsive landlords and premises that are vacant for an unacceptable period of time could be sold via compulsory auction.
 The UK has a mechanism to address this issue which places a 12-month minimum occupancy requirement on new owners of units bought through compulsory auctions.

-1.2 Invigorate High Streets and Catalyse Vibrancy
+1.2 Invigorate High Streets & Catalyse Vibrancy a.
+Create and support a dynamic and vibrant town centre area by incentivising events, activities and improvements to aesthetics, driven by local authorities, business and community groups.

-- Create and support a dynamic and vibrant town centre area by incentivising events, activities and improvements to aesthetics, driven by Local Authorities, business and community groups. - 1.
-Utilise schemes such as the Domestic Event Fund to support events, markets and other initiatives that stimulate high street footfall, and encourage longer dwell times (in support of action 3.5.1). - 2.
+- 1. Utilise schemes such as the Domestic Event Fund to support events, markets and other related initiatives, that stimulate high street footfall, and encourage longer dwell times. - 2.
 Make events easier to hold; explore changes relating to event licensing and planning permission requirements. - 3.
-Incentivise and support improvements to the public realm with the aim to encourage private sector investment.
-Review planning policy updates related to temporary event licensing. - Work with traders to encourage predictable and coordinated opening hours on the Island's highstreets. - 5.
+Incentivise and support improvements to the public realm with the aim of encouraging private sector investment. - 4.
+Encourage and promote extended and more flexible opening hours on the Island's high streets. - 5.
 Support the development of new attractions in town centres, including those that involve the creative and cultural sectors, providing additional reasons for people to visit and spend time in high streets.